-The statutory basis financial statements of the Company are presented on the basis of accounting practices prescribed or permitted by the ODI.
+The statutory basis financial statements (herein referred to as "financial statements") are presented on the basis of accounting practices prescribed or permitted by the ODI.

-The ODI recognizes only statutory accounting practices, prescribed or permitted by the State of Ohio, for determining and reporting the financial condition and results of operations of a HIC for determining its solvency under Ohio Insurance Law.
-The state prescribes the use of the National Association of Insurance Commissioners' ("NAIC") Accounting Practices and Procedures manual ("NAIC SAP") in effect for the accounting periods covered in the statutory basis financial statements.
+The ODI recognizes only statutory accounting practices, prescribed or permitted by the State of Ohio (the "State"), for determining and reporting the financial condition and results of operations of a HIC, for determining its solvency under Ohio Insurance Law.
+The State prescribes the use of the National Association of Insurance Commissioners' ("NAIC") Accounting Practices and Procedures manual ("NAIC SAP") in effect for the accounting periods covered in the financial statements.